-Templates of the status tables for LEOLUTs, GEOLUTs and MEOLUTs are provided below in Tables 2.1, 2.2, 2.3, and 2.4.
-On a daily basis, the nodal MCC shall update the "Last Update" date on the Cospas-Sarsat website for each status table to confirm that the LUT and MCC status depicted is correct.
+Templates of the status tables for LEOLUTs, GEOLUTs and MEOLUTs (high level status and detailed status) are provided below in Tables 2.1, 2.2, 2.3 and 2.4.
+On a daily basis, the nodal MCC shall update the "Last Update" date on the Cospas-Sarsat website for each status table for which it does not provide an automatic update via QARS to confirm that the LUT and MCC status depicted is correct.